Purchasing, Payment Requests, Non-travel Reimbursements and Other

 - All agreements that require a signature will require University level review before

 returning the agreement to the vendor.
-Only individuals from SPA, Procurement or UGA Legal Affairs is eligible to sign on behalf of UGA.
+Do not sign on behalf of UGA.
+Only individuals from SPA, Procurement or UGA Legal Affairs are eligible to sign on behalf of UGA.
+Please work with your Sr. Accountant on this.

-- Please consult with your assigned Sr. Accountant if you have questions or concerns under any circumstance.
+- Please consult with your Sr. Accountant if you have questions or concerns under any circumstance.

 - UGA’s Tax Exemption Number: 58-6001998